 Delphian Review Club meets

-The Delphian Review Club recently met in the home of president Vicki Blanton with 16 members and a guest present.
+The Delphian Review Club met recently at the Obion County Public Library with 19 members present.

 The roll call was answered with favorite things associated with Ireland.

 President Vicki Blanton introduced guest speaker Anna Clark.
 Mrs. Clark has been an English instructor at the University of Tennessee at Martin since 1981.
 She also serves as co-director of the writing center and has been leading college students on educational trips for the last 10 years in an effort to expand their horizons, in addition to studying literature.